How are Painting Operations Draining Your Bottom Line?

 - Operation manager: We require wall paintings on 10 different distributor locations.

-- Purchasing team: Ok we will check your requirements and accordingly will decide the prices and allocate the work to a vendor, thereafter create a PO for Vendor.
+- Purchasing team: Ok we will check your requirements and accordingly will decide the prices and allocate the work to a vendor, thereafter create a PO for the Vendor.

 - Purchasing team generates the PO and work is allocated to the vendor.